-The times presented here are based upon using four cores (-j4).
+The times presented here for all packages (except binutils-pass1 which is based on one core) are based upon using four cores (-j4).
 The times in Chapter 8 also include the time to run the regression tests for the package unless specified otherwise.